MrGreenwud/ENIX/README.md

 # ENIX
-ENIX is a independent object serializer designed to simplify data serialization with key features like object type retention and reference restoration.
-Originally developed as part of the Enigmatic for Unity, ENIX has evolved into a standalone tool.
+ENIX is an independent object serializer designed to simplify data serialization with key features like object type preservation and reference restoration.
+Initially developed as part of Enigmatic for Unity, ENIX has evolved into a standalone tool

 ### Features
 - Independent of Unity: ENIX is a general-purpose serializer and does not rely on Unity-specific types or libraries.
-- Object Type Preservation:
-- Retains object type information during serialization.
+- Object Type Preservation: Retains object type information during serialization.
-- Reference Restoration: Rebuilds object references during deserialization.
+- Reference Restoration: Restores object references during deserialization.
 - Simple Integration: Easily integrates into any C# project.

 ### Installation